Firas001/wordpress-docker/README.md

 To add a new WordPress site:

+1. Create new directory to store your WordPress files, e.g. wpsite1
-1. Create new database for your wordpress, e.g. wpsite1
+2. Create new database for your wordpress, e.g. wpsite1
-2. Find your local UID and GID using the `id` command. replace `1000:1000` in the following steps with your local UID/GID.
+3. Find your local UID (User ID) and GID (Group ID) using following bash command: `id -u && id -g`
-3. Create a `docker-compose.wpsite1.yml` file with the following WordPress service definition:
+4. Create `docker-compose.wpsite1.yml` file with the following WordPress service definition:

 ```yaml
 version: '3'